Social Security and Our Wounded-Warriors

 – Was your disabling injury service-related?

-– When did this disabling injury rendered you incapable of working?
+– When did this disabling injury render you incapable of working?

 However, they do not need to know where the disabling injury took place.